 Therapy for high testosterone levels has also been found to improve heart failure, angina and diabetes, but supplementing can be tricky.
 If you are interested in pursuing it, I highly recommend you do so with an experienced anti-aging doctor.
 You can likely find one near you through the American Academy of Anti-Aging Medicine website (worldhealth.net).

-In my own practice, I liked to raise feeble testosterone levels through a rigorous exercise program.
+In my own practice, if supplemental testosterone was not an option for men who preferred a non-hormonal approach I liked to raise feeble testosterone levels through a rigorous exercise program.
 Of course, you should get a stress test first, to determine if your heart can handle the workload.

 Now it’s your turn: Have you had your testosterone level tested?